Lonely cat.

 Photo: bigstock.com/Marina Demidiuk

-What Cat Should You Choose?
+Getting a Second Cat: What Cat Should You Choose?

 When thinking about getting a companion cat, think about your resident cat’s personality so you can make a good match.
 Try to match complementary personalities.
 Don’t get a revved-up ball of energy because you think that will motivate your very sedate, quiet cat.
 Don’t get a kitten for an elderly cat because that will be frustrating for the kitten and unnecessarily stressful for the adult cat.
 Do your best to learn the history of the new cat so you can increase the chances of a successful match.

-Do a Careful Introduction
+Introducing a Second Cat: Do a Careful Introduction

 If you do decide to get a second cat, take into consideration the issues of territory and resources.
-Even your neighbor’s two cats who are the best of friends now started out with a tense relationship because of their natural territorial nature and need to protect resource availability.
+Even your neighbour’s two cats who are the best of friends now started out with a tense relationship because of their natural territorial nature and need to protect resource availability.
 You’ll need to do a careful introduction where you separate the cats at first and gradually expose them to one another in a baby-step way that helps them see their territories are not in danger and that there are enough resources for everyone.
 The key to a new cat introduction boils down to giving them a reason to like each other.
 Let them see those good things that happen in the presence of each other – treats, meals, playtime.
 If you rush a new cat introduction you will set the cats up to potentially be enemies for life.
 If you don’t have time to do a careful introduction then you shouldn’t get a second cat.

 Two fluffy cats, gray and white, lie on the sofa.